jmvillalobos/RNA-seq-protocol/README.md

 ```
 **Step 4: Transcript Expression Quantification with Kallisto**

-- Uses Salmon to estimate expression values of transcripts.
+- Uses Kallisto to estimate expression values of transcripts.
 - Creates directories for each replicate and inspected the quantification results.

 ```bash